xiangjun-tan/xiangjun-tan.github.io/index.md

 ## Github Repo

 - **[Introduction to Quantum Physics and Particle Physics](https://github.com/xiangjun-tan/Introduction-to-Quantum-Physics-and-Particle-Physics):** This book is crafted for enthusiasts from non-physics backgrounds with a foundational understanding of linear algebra and statistics.
 It aims to make quantum mechanics and particle physics accessible to those with a deep curiosity in the subjects.
 The content is currently available in Chinese, and an English version will be released upon completion.
 - **[Solid-State-Physics](https://github.com/xiangjun-tan/Solid-State-Physics):** This repository is a personal archive of my journey through solid-state physics.
-It's a collection of insights and key learnings from my academic pursuits, encapsulated to aid memory retention and to share my fascination with these compelling topics.
+It's a collection of insights and key learnings from my academic pursuits; it also includes my project codes for simulating the material's magnetism with lattice defects.

 ## Education
 - **University of New South Wales:** Bachelor of Science(Honours), 2024